-The fruit a powerful data modeling product like ER/Studio bears are its diagrams.
-To assist with the creation of presentation-quality diagrams that are easy to navigate and are aesthetically pleasing, ER/Studio offers progressive diagram Auto Layout and Navigation utilities that also helps you to clean up complex diagrams.
+To assist with the creation of presentation-quality diagrams that are easy to navigate and are aesthetically pleasing, ER/Studio DA offers progressive diagram Auto Layout and Navigation utilities that also help you to clean up complex diagrams.
 Modelers should spend time solving complex database or business data model problems, not forcing boxes and lines to look a certain way.